Our Affiliations

-For many years our company has maintained strong links with 151 Regiment, Royal Logistic Corps, London’s only logistic regiment, the Combined Cadet Force at St Dunstan’s College in Catford and HMS ST ALBANS, the last of the Type 23 frigates built for the Royal Navy, based at Plymouth.
+For many years, the Company of Marketors has maintained strong and active affiliations with 151 Regiment, Royal Logistic Corps - London’s only logistic regiment - alongside the Combined Cadet Force at St Dunstan’s College in Catford, HMS St Albans, the final Type 23 frigate built for the Royal Navy and RAF Cranwell.

-As well as supporting a variety of fellowship activities, outreach and donating prizes to our military partners, events attended and planned each year include Officers’ Mess guest nights, capability exercises (at land and sea), contingent dinners, curry evenings and professional military briefings.
+Alongside this practical support, we also contribute to a wide range of fellowship and outreach activities, including the donation of prizes to our military partners.
+Events attended and planned throughout the year include Officers’ Mess guest nights, capability exercises (on land and at sea), contingent dinners, curry evenings, and professional military briefings.

 Affiliations